 - NEVER operate the watercraft after consuming alcohol or taking other drugs. - For reasons of safety and proper care of the watercraft, always perform the preoperation checks listed on page 3-5 before operating the watercraft. - The operator and passengers should always keep both feet in the footwell when the watercraft is in motion.
-Lifting your feet increases your chances of losing your balance, and your feet being hit by objects outside the watercraft.
+Lifting your feet increases the chances of losing your balance, or hitting objects outside the watercraft with your feet.
 Do not give a ride to children if their feet cannot reach the floor of the footwell.

-- Passengers should firmly hold on to the person in front of them. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.
+- The passengers should hold on firmly, either to the person in front of them or to the handgrip provided. - Never allow a passenger to ride in front of the operator. - Always consult your doctor on whether it is safe for you to ride this watercraft if you are pregnant or in poor health.